The Nest

 2. Give preference to cash home buyers.
 This prevents lenders from deciding they don’t want to fund your buyer’s purchase.

-3. Watch the contingencies that you have in the offer.
+3. Watch the contingencies in the offer.
 Some contingencies put the seller at a significant disadvantage.
-A “show must go on” outlook on high-risk purchases is best.
+The best outlook on high-risk purchases is a “show must go on” attitude.

 4. If your property has already had one sale fall through, you must be upfront about what happened.
 Transparency is key here.